LatticeQCD/AnalysisToolbox/docs_src/physicsAnalysis/referenceScales.md

 can get the $r_1$ scale in [fm] using `r1_MILC_2010('fm')` along with its corresponding combined error bar `r1err_MILC_2010('fm')`.

-Have a look at these modules to see what other methods are available.
+Have a look at this module to see what other methods are available.